alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`
   - NB.
 If your account is a guest in additional Azure tenants, you may need to add the `-Tenant <Tenant ID>` flag, where `<Tenant ID>` is the ID of the Azure tenant you want to deploy into.
-- Deploy and configure the RDS VMs by running `./Setup_SHM_Package_Mirrors.ps1 -shmId <SHM ID> -tier <desired tier eg. '2'>`, where the SHM ID is the one specified in the config
+- Deploy and configure the package mirrors by running `./Setup_SHM_Package_Mirrors.ps1 -shmId <SHM ID> -tier <desired tier eg. '2'>`, where the SHM ID is the one specified in the config
 - This will take **around 30 minutes** to run.

 ### [Optional] Tearing down package mirrors